The LSAT Logic Games (or Analytical Reasoning) section contains four “games,” each with three main components:

 - Practice, practice, practice.
 Of all the sections on the LSAT, Logic Games is where students often see the biggest improvement.
 Take your time in the beginning of your studying to get past your frustrations with Logic Games.
 Keep diagramming and practicing your formal logic and making inferences—you’re bound to see a jump in your score.
 And who doesn’t want a better LSAT score?

-There’s a lot to keep track of when you work on LSAT Logic Games, from understanding Formal Logic to diagramming various game types.
+Just like in other sections of the LSAT, from Logical Reasoning to Reading Comprehension, there’s a lot to keep track of when you work on LSAT Logic Games/the LSAT Analytical Reasoning section.
+This involves everything from understanding formal logic to diagramming various game types.
 Remember to work quickly but methodically through the rules and spend time setting up your master sketch.
 By practicing these steps over and over, you’ll be ready to tackle anything the LSAT throws at you.